abhiyerra/flickrup/README.md

 flickrup.rb - A utility to upload photos to Flickr.

-This work is put in public domain by Kesava Abhinav Yerra.

 ---

 Create a config file ~/.flickrup and add your Flickr API Key and secret key